alexellis/jaas/README.md

 # Ad-hoc Jobs as a Service (JaaS)

 This project provides a simple Golang CLI tool that binds to the Docker Swarm API to create an ad-hoc/one-shot Service and then poll until it exits.
-Service logs can also be retrieved if the experimental feature is enabled on the Docker daemon.
+Service logs can also be retrieved if the Docker daemon API version is greater than 1.29 or if the experimental feature is enabled on the Docker daemon.

 [![Build Status](https://travis-ci.org/alexellis/jaas.svg?branch=master)](https://travis-ci.org/alexellis/jaas)